zt-initech/django-oscar/sites/sandbox/README.rst

 Django CMS
 ----------
-Integration of Django CMS using version 2.4.3 requires the use od Django < 1.6.
+Integration of Django CMS using version 3.0.1 which is compatible with Django < 1.7 (Officially).

-Therefore to use this branch and play with Django CMS you are required to install it separately, however this branch does have the CMS configured and ready to use.
+This is an example of upgrading Django CMS from 2.4.3 to 3.0.1.

+Install the CMS and note that, unlike 2.4.3, you need to install the plugins manually (they are listed in the installed apps).